Updated: Dec 2, 2022

 Agree that no partner will ever obtain spousal support

-The couple must then draw up and sign an agreement separating property and debts, if these conditions are met.
+If these conditions are met, the couple must then draw up and sign an agreement separating property and debts.

 California is what is considered a condition of community land.
-This implies that they are considered a single party for the purpose of property ownership when two individuals get married.
+This implies that they are considered a single party for property ownership when two individuals marry.
 Thus any properties or assets received or gained by either party during the marriage are considered community property and are shared by both partners.
 Likewise, any debt accrued during the marriage by either party is often called community property.

 Suppose you have lived in a non-community property state at some point during your marriage.
 In that case, one important thing to remember is that California would recognize any property that would have been deemed community property if you were residing in California at that time as community property for state divorce.